 A team of 50 operators inspect each of our 3,000 plus wells once a fortnight.
 Operators are required to adhere strictly to land access and weed management rules for individual properties as outlined in the Queensland Government’s Land Access Code.
 This team, who drive utility vehicles, represent a major proportion of our vehicle movements around the region.

-Shell’s QGC business operators work in small teams to inspect the 543km Wallumbilla Gladstone Pipeline easement to monitor the infrastructure and progress of vegetation rehabilitation.
-The Wallumbilla Gladstone Pipeline is a high pressure transmission pipeline connecting the gas fields in the Surat Basin to our LNG plant on Curtis Island.
-Activities in the third quarter of 2020 include:
+Shell’s QGC business operators work in small teams to inspect the 543 kilometre Wallumbilla Gladstone Pipeline easement to monitor the infrastructure and progress of vegetation rehabilitation.
+The Wallumbilla Gladstone Pipeline is a high-pressure transmission pipeline connecting the gas fields in the Surat Basin to our LNG plant on Curtis Island.
+Activities in the fourth quarter of 2020 include:

-- Aerial inspections using a helicopter are conducted from west of Dalby (Ruby Jo site) to west of Wandoan (Woleebee Creek site) and between Chinchilla and Gladstone.
+- Aerial inspections using a helicopter from west of Dalby (Ruby Jo site) to west of Wandoan (Woleebee Creek site) and between Chinchilla and Gladstone.
 This occurs every six weeks.

 - Regular easement inspections from west of Dalby (Ruby Jo) to Wandoan (Woleebee Creek) and Gladstone (Curtis Island).